Dynamic Categorization processes requests in two modes:

 - Background: The ProxySG appliance continues to service the URL request without waiting for a response from WebPulse.

 If a response is received, it is added to the rating cache, so future requests for that same URL will have the appropriate list of categories returned immediately.
-Reference to the site is recorded for future categorization in the BCWF database by automated background URL analysis or human analysis.
+Reference to the site maybe recorded for future categorization in the BCWF database by automated background URL analysis or human analysis. (see Additional Information section for more details)

 If a response is not received in a timely manner, or the request results cannot be categorized, nothing is added to the rating cache.